 Her debut book for children, The Eighth Day, released in 2014 to critical acclaim and is the first in a series about a secret day of the week tied to Arthurian legend.
 The adventure continues in The Inquisitor’s Mark and The Morrigan’s Curse.

-Eleanor, Alice & the Roosevelt Ghosts — another Junior Library Guild Gold Standard Selection — is a ghost story set in an alternate historical setting where ghosts are known to be real and are categorized into three distinct types: Friendly, Unaware, and Vengeful.
-This will be followed in the fall of 2021 by Jadie in Five Dimensions, an adventure of geometry, monsters, kidnapping, physics, and conspiracies.
-It is also a Junior Library Gold Standard Selection.
+Eleanor, Alice & the Roosevelt Ghosts is a ghost story set in an alternate historical setting where ghosts are known to be real and are categorized into three distinct types: Friendly, Unaware, and Vengeful.
+Jadie in Five Dimensions is an adventure of geometry, monsters, kidnapping, physics, and conspiracies, and The Carrefour Curse is a spooky, gothic mystery that Publisher’s Weekly called, in a starred review, “a standout, genre-bending dark fantasy.”
+All three of these books were chosen as Junior Library Gold Standard Selections.

 Working on a book report or class project?
 Check out my FAQ (Frequently Asked Questions) Page for more information!